karen portrait circle

 Pier 39 has a deal that if you reserve a spot in the Pier 39 garage, you can stay all day for $20 (weekends $25), which is a pretty good deal if you're visiting for hours, considering they charge $10 per hour normally (or $12/hr weekends).
 To reserve, see Pier 39 parking.
 The Pier 39 restaurants also do validation and give you a free hour of parking.

-Parking for the Alcatraz Ferry
+Parking for the Alcatraz Ferry and Pier 33

 It's convenient but there's no attendant, so as usual, leave nothing in your car.
-On one of my trips, I think it was after the Alcatraz Night Tour, we came back to get our car and one unfortunate couple found their SUV had been broken into.
-Based on recent reviews, the problem has gotten worse, so I wouldn't recommend parking there.
+When I went down there to do the night tour on Alcatraz one time, we parked in that lot, and when we came back to get our car, one unfortunate couple found their SUV had been broken into.

 As an alternative, you could park at Pier 27, just a five minute walk from Pier 33; they have a big lot and it's usually available unless there's a cruise ship in port.
+Some have reported break-ins there, but not as bad as the 2 Bay Street lot.

 Pier 27 parking lot San Francisco EmbarcaderoParking lot at Pier 27 on the Embarcadero